“There's got to be an easier way!”

 Another change in 2018 was the appointment of Steven Feurer as the new CTO.
 Steven has a strong startup and innovation history.
 The new management team began a period of growth and investment in new market segments, as Paessler entered the healthcare monitoring industry and strongly positioned itself to provide innovative solutions in the IoT space.
 Paessler also launched a successful alliance partner program, which promotes cooperation with industry-leading IT vendors on complementary and integrated solutions that create additional benefits for our customers.

 In 2019, PRTG was recognized as customers’ choice for the Gartner peer insights for IT Infrastructure Monitoring Tools and for Network Performance Monitoring and Diagnostics.
 Paessler realized that PRTG is no longer just a monitoring tool for small- to medium-sized businesses, but that IT teams in the enterprise space could also benefit from an easy-to-use and affordable monitoring solution.
-Paessler drew the obvious conclusion and introduced PRTG PLUS – a subscription-based offering for scaling PRTG horizontally for large environments.
+Paessler drew the obvious conclusion and introduced Paessler PRTG Enterprise Monitor (formerly known as PRTG PLUS) – a subscription-based offering for scaling PRTG horizontally for large environments.

 And, showing that we truly know how to scale, Paessler hit the 250 employees mark in early 2019!